How Much Does Mold Inspection Cost?

 After Water Damage

-A small leak may not seem like a big deal, but if the surrounding areas have been damp or wet for a period of time (possibly even longer than you were aware), a mold inspection is a good plan.
+A small leak may not seem like a big deal, but if the surrounding areas have been damp or wet for a period of time, a mold inspection is a good plan.
 It’s better to inspect and treat the area where the leak made mold growth likely then to hunt for a larger outbreak later.

 Cracked Paint and Rust